Isayso/VideoLinkSafe/README.md

 Import of NewPipe Database file.
 Export the database in NewPipe, unzip the file on Windows and import it.

 0.7
-faster startup, Thumbnails get updated automatically
+faster startup, Thumbnails get updated automatically, send text to Kodi function

 0.6.9